Qu1etboy/Qu1etboy/README.md

 # Hi I'm Weerawong Welcome to my gihub profile!👋
 Hi my name is Weerawong Vonggatunyu.
+I'm a Computer Science Student at Kasetsart University base in Thailand.
 I like to build stuff, solve problems and try new things.
-- 🔭 I'm currently studying in computer science at Kasetsart university.
+- 🔭 I'm currently studying in computer science at Kasetsart University.
 - 🌱 I'm currently learning about Front-End, Back-End and more.
 - 🤔 I'm interested in Machine learning and Data Science.